Maulanaaz/data-science-projects/projects/RCA_IBM/README.md

 ![Complaint Volume by Sub-product](https://github.com/Maulanaaz/data-science-projects/blob/main/projects/RCA_IBM/Images/complaint_by_subproduct.png?raw=True)
 <p align="center"><em>Figure 6.
 Complaint volume by sub-product.</em></p>

 The sub-product column initially had 52 unique values.
-To simplify the visualization, I focused on the top 13 and grouped the rest under `Other Problem`.
+To simplify the visualization, we focused on the top 13 and grouped the rest under `Other Problem`.

 As shown in Figure 6, the sub-product `Credit reporting` has the highest complaint volume with 24,719 complaints.
 This is a significant number compared to other sub-products, and it aligns with the Product column where `Credit reporting or other personal consumer reports` also shows a high volume.
 This indicates that Credit reporting should be investigated further, and it will serve as the main focus of our Root Cause Analysis.